kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/10_namespaces/transcript.md

 *         minikube   minikube   minikube
 ```

-This command essentially displays some of the the content extracted from the kubectl's config file, but in a more human readable form.
-This file by default should be located in your home directory.
+This command shows some of the info stored in the kubectl config file.
+By default this file is called config,it's located in your home directory.

 ```popup animation
 ~/.kube/config
 ```

-We'll cover more about this config file later in the course.
+We'll cover more about this file later in the course.

-If the current context shows as blank, like it is here, then it means that we're using the 'default' namespace.
-So when we run the get-pods command we only see a list of pods that are residing in the default namespace.
+If the current context shows as blank, like it is here, then it means that we're using the default namespace [red box].
+So when we ran the get-pods command we only saw a list of pods that are residing in the default namespace.

 If you want to interact with a different namespace, then you can do so by specifying the namespace flag: